 This is a myth pushed on us by companies who want people to spend hundreds of dollars getting a “perfect” Hollywood smile.

 Although yellow plaque deposits and heavy staining are not healthy, it's quite possible for perfectly clean and healthy teeth to be a shade of yellow.
 Teeth whitening procedures often work by stripping or penetrating the outer layer of enamel, which weakens teeth if repeated numerous times.
-So in many cases, yellow teeth are stronger than bright white ones – as long as they are kept clean.
+So in many cases, off-white teeth are stronger than bright white ones, as long as they are kept clean.

-Of course, you may still want to improve the aesthetic appearance of your smile by whitening your teeth, and we have some more information about that below.
+Of course, you may still want to improve the esthetic appearance of your smile by whitening your teeth, and we have some more information about that below.

-Some people do end up with yellow teeth from wearing braces, but it's not necessarily the braces themselves that are to blame.
+Some people do end up with stained teeth after braces, and even white spots, but it's not necessarily the braces themselves that are to blame.
 Bacteria can easily build up around the brace brackets so it's important to be extra careful with cleaning your teeth and flossing during this time.
 If you keep up a good oral hygiene routine, wearing braces doesn't have to result in discolored teeth.

 On a side note, if you wear metal braces with colored bands, did you know the color you choose can make your teeth look brighter or more yellow?
-Read more in our full article on colored braces.
+Read more in our full article on braces colors.

 So why are my teeth yellow?

 So, your teeth are yellow.